jeremytammik/tbc/draft/1507_viewport_bring_front.md

 - Separate code from user interface implementation details.
 Isolate real functionality in separate methods.
 [Keep it simple](https://en.wikipedia.org/wiki/KISS_principle)!
 - Encapsulate `Transaction` use in a separate `using` statement.
 Look at the explanations in The Building Coder topic group on [handling transactions and transaction groups](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.53).
+- Simplified variable names for better readability and clarity.
 - Commented out unused variables.

 I added this method to [The Building Coder samples](https://github.com/jeremytammik/the_building_coder_samples) in the